invinst/CPDBv2_mobile/README.md

 server that reruns unit tests automatically on file save.
 The latter excludes coverage report so you can see failed tests more easily.

-Run `yarn live-test` for end-to-end tests.
+Run `yarn run live-test` for end-to-end tests.
 Make sure you have java 8 and the latest chromedriver.
 If on mac:

 ```bash